appserver-io/appserver/_docs/design-by-contract.md

 > To change any Design by Contract behavior, the change must be made within the class loader configuration.

 The class loader configuration can be found within any `context.xml` file.
-Any changes made to any `context.xml` file will have a global affect on every application.

-The files can be found:
+A `context.xml` file can be found:

 * Globally, in the `etc/appserver/conf.d/context.xml` file.
 * Locally, in the webapp specific file located within the webapp's `META-INF` directory.

-So choose wisely, when you make changes to the configuration.
+The local file can override or extend the global file's configuration, so be certain of where you make any changes or additions.
+Any changes made to a context.xml file will either have a global effect or will only affect the webapp it is located in.

 ### Configuration options